Bibhas-Das/TerminalPasswd/README.md

 ## 🛡️ Security Notice

-While convenient, auto-login methods (USB, Bluetooth, Wi-Fi) reduce security and should be used with caution in sensitive environments.
+* While convenient, auto-login methods (USB, Bluetooth, Wi-Fi) reduce security and should be used with caution in sensitive environments.
 Always have a fallback password login enabled.

+* If Trusted device is removed The system will be automaticly lock
+* Store all logs, In case of lock It also captures the image and short video for thread indentification

 ## 🧑‍💻 Contributing